 About the Presenters

 Tyson Johnston joined the Conservancy in 2010 to manage conservation data and systems for the Pennsylvania Natural Heritage Program.
-Since 2016 as the land stewardship coordinator, Tyson manages Conservancy-owned preserves in northwestern PA and works at the Northwest Regional Office in Franklin, Pa.
+Since 2016 as the land stewardship coordinator and now the land stewardship manager, Tyson manages Conservancy-owned preserves in northwestern PA and works at the Northwest Regional Office in Franklin, Pa.
 Tyson holds a bachelor’s of science degree in geography and environmental studies from Slippery Rock University.

 Amelia Marren, Land Stewardship Coordinator

-Amelia joined the WPC land stewardship team in September 2020 after working in the WPC community gardens and greenspace program.
+Amelia joined the WPC land stewardship team in September 2020 after working in the WPC Community Greening program.
 Her current responsibilities include managing Bear Run Nature Reserve and other WPC preserves in the Laurel Highlands, the Sideling Hill Creek watershed, and monitoring properties in the Ligonier Valley that are protected through conservation easements.
 When Amelia isn’t on a preserve or property, you’ll find her at WPC’s Ligonier Office.

 Matt Marusiak, Land Protection Manager, PA Wilds